 Many businesses rely on SQL Server 2008 R2 failover clusters to manage their data.
 However, support for SQL Server 2008 R2 and for Windows Server 2008 R2 has ended.
 Regular security updates are no longer available.

 Customers who would like to migrate to Azure often can't change their infrastructure.
-The Azure shared disks feature makes migration possible in this situation.
+The Azure shared disk feature makes migration possible in this situation.
 With this feature and a Windows Server 2008 R2 failover cluster, users can replicate their on-premises deployment in Azure.
 There's no need for third-party software to manage shared storage.

 With this solution, users can: